-- · Students who transferred in.
+- Students who transferred in.

-- · Money borrowed at other institutions.
+- Money borrowed at other institutions.

-- Parent loans
+- Parent loans.

 - Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree).

+- Any aid related to the CARES Act or unique to the COVID-19 pandemic.